-In an effort to equip you with effective job search skills, it is your responsibility to search, apply and accept an internship.
-(Think of the old saying: give a person a fish and they'll eat for a day; teach a person to fish they'll eat for a lifetime ).
-But don’t worry; there are a lot of tools out there to help you so you won’t have to go it alone.
+In an effort to equip you with effective job search skills, it is your responsibility to search, apply for, and accept an internship.
+(Think of the old saying: Give a person a fish and they'll eat for a day; teach a person to fish they'll eat for a lifetime.)
+But don’t worry; there are lots of tools out there to help you so you won’t have to go it alone.
 For more information, read our page on "How To Find an Internship”.

 The Faculty Internship Coordinator’s Role

 If you do not receive credit for your internship, you will not have a faculty internship coordinator.
 However, if you elect to receive credit for your internship, your faculty internship coordinator will actually “approve” your internship (let you know if it will count as credit).
 They will generally need to have a description of the internship or an understanding of how it will fit into your academic curriculum (i.e., will you be doing what you’ve been learning).
 The faculty coordinator will then help you register for the internship course and oversee your internship throughout the semester.
 This may include grading assignments, visiting or speaking with your internship supervisor, and giving you a grade at the end of the semester.
 Faculty coordinators also provide great direction and support throughout the experience.
 They are here to help you connect your classroom experience to what you are doing in the workplace.
 You can also contact them should you experience any problems or issues throughout your internship.

 *Note: Each department is a little different, so you may actually work with a different faculty member throughout the semester than the one who helped you register for the class.